smokyjazzjam/smokyjazzjam/jam_tunes.md

+# Partial List of Tunes To Be Played At Jam Session With Keys in Concert Pitch

-# October 2, 2025: Jam Tunes with Keys
+## October 2, 2025:
 - Autumn Leaves (G major/E minor)
 - Beautiful Love (D minor)
 - Black Orpheus (A minor)